 A very important factor to High School, and even more important in College, is the emersion into the social scene.
-In the 2010 era, many jobs were given to people who the company already knew.
+In the 2010 era, it seems that a good way to become hired could possibly be by getting a connection from people who the company already knew, or a first hand referral from someone who was already an employee.
 That is to say, having a great reference from somebody already in the company would help you standout a great deal.

 So the more people you can meet in college, the more connections you will have that might allow you to skip the screening process, and go directly to the hiring process.
-The reason is because these individuals, your friends- may already work for a company, and can put in a good word to the hiring authority for you.
-You would be surprised at how important this element to attaining a job is.
+The reason is because these individuals, your friends- who already work for the company can set you up directly with the hiring authority.
 Another benefit of this route is learning of professions that only few know about, and thus there is much less competition.